marcospont/php2go/branches/dev/docs/README.txt

 	Demo applications:
 		The PHP2Go website contains a set of demo applications using the most important features of the framework.
-Visit http://www.php2go.com.br and choose "Online Demos" in the left menu.
+Visit http://www.php2go.com.br and choose "Online Demos" in the menu.

 	Hope you enjoy it!
 		Marcos Pont